 Growing up in a middle class section of Queens, New York during the 1970’s, my neighborhood was exclusively white.
 The only black people I had exposure to either worked at the local warehouse or appeared on TV, and the only maid I ever knew was Florence on The Jeffersons.
 But after my grandmother, my father’s mother, suffered a stroke and became paralyzed, she needed a nurse to help care for her - enter Mrs. Green.

 I was four years old when I met Mrs. Green.
 She was the first black person I intimately knew and instantly took a liking to her.
 Mrs. Green was always perfectly put together in her crisp, clean, starched white nursing uniform.
 She spoke in a soft velvety voice, always presented an engaging smile and thanks to an endless supply of Vaseline Intensive Care hand lotion, had hands as soft as silk.
-Hands that I became far too familiar, because whenever I visited my grandmother, Mrs. Green would greet me by squeezing my cheeks and calling me Smiley.
+Hands that I became far too familiar with, because whenever I visited my grandmother, Mrs. Green would greet me by squeezing my cheeks and calling me Smiley.

 My grandmother passed away when I was eight years old, and just like that Mrs. Green was gone as well.
 I didn’t see her again until several years later at another family members’ funeral.

-As soon as my father informed me of Mrs. Green’s arrival, I promptly made my way through the throngs of relatives at the funeral home to say hello.
+As soon as my father informed me of Mrs. Green’s arrival, I swiftly made my way through the throngs of relatives at the funeral home to say hello.
 She recognized me instantly, and once again greeted me by squeezing my now thirteen year old cheeks as she joyfully declared, “Smiley.”
 Her welcome felt like an old favorite sweater; warm and comfortable.
 Instantly, I wrapped my arms around her and engulfed her with a great big hug and kiss.

 Mrs. Green had cared for my grandmother for four years, five days a week, providing a much needed service that no family member was capable of or skilled to carry out.
 She was dedicated, respectful, kind and generous.
 She ate meals with my family, became a part of our conversations, and was always present during my weekly visits with my grandmother.